 The good news is that to address these challenges, we have released MyScale Telemetry (opens new window), which integrates with LangChain Callbacks (opens new window).

-This telemetry seamlessly captures trace data from LangChain-based LLM applications and stores it in MyScale (opens new window) GitHub (opens new window), making it easy to diagnose issues, optimize performance, and understand model behavior.
+This telemetry seamlessly captures trace data from LangChain-based LLM applications and stores it in MyScale (opens new window) (opens new window), making it easy to diagnose issues, optimize performance, and understand model behavior.

 MyScale Telemetry is an open-source alternative to LangSmith (opens new window)and provides capabilities similar to LangSmith, including tracing and evaluating LLM applications.
 MyScale Telemetry reduces system complexity and improves data security by utilizing the versatile and powerful MyScale SQL vector database and the widely used Grafana dashboard.
 Additionally, since MyScaleDB is ClickHouse-compatible, MyScale Telemetry can be directly used with ClickHouse.